dash-ui/styles/README.md

 simplicity of CSS with the versatility of JavaScript - as CSS-in-JS has always intended.

 Dash can be used in React, but doesn't rely on it.
 It can also be used in Vue, Svelte, and anywhere else you can use JavaScript.
-Themes are created with CSS tokens and selectors, not React context.
+Themes are created with design tokens and selectors, not React context.

 I hope you'll give it a chance.